Nordsachsen (electoral district)

 Nordsachsen (English: North Saxony) is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 150.
 It is located in northern Saxony, comprising the district of Nordsachsen.

 Nordsachsen was created for the inaugural 1990 federal election after German reunification.
-Since 2021, it has been represented by René Bochmann of the Alternative for Germany (AfD).
+Since 2021, it has been represented by René Bochmann of Alternative for Germany (AfD).

 Geography

 Nordsachsen is located in northern Saxony.
 As of the 2021 federal election, it is coterminous with the district of Nordsachsen.

 History

 Nordsachsen was created after German reunification in 1990, then known as Delitzsch – Eilenburg – Torgau – Wurzen.
 In the 2002 and 2005 elections, it was named Delitzsch – Torgau-Oschatz – Riesa.
 It acquired its current name in the 2009 election.
 In the 1990 through 1998 elections, it was constituency 308 in the numbering system.
 From 2002 through 2009, it was number 152.
 In the 2013 through 2021 elections, it was number 151.
 From the 2025 election, it has been number 150.

 Originally, the constituency comprised the districts of Delitzsch, Eilenburg, Torgau, and Wurzen.
 In the 2002 and 2005 elections, it comprised the districts of Delitzsch and Torgau-Oschatz as well as the municipalities of Hirschstein, Riesa, Stauchitz, Strehla, and Zeithain from the Riesa-Großenhain district.
 It acquired its current borders in the 2009 election.